stevemussmann/ca_chinook/README.md

 ulimit -n 4096
 ```

 5. From the `mega-simple-microhap-snakeflow` directory, run the following command to execute the pipeline.
-You can adjust the number of cores (currently set at 4) up or down depending upon how many physical processor cores your computer has.
-This command will take a while, perhaps an hour or more, especially when running the pipeline for the first time.
+You can adjust the number of cores (currently set at 8) up or down depending upon how many physical processor cores your computer has.
+If running a Windows machine, I recommend checking the 'System Information' window for your computer for the number of processor cores.
+I recommend that you don't exceed this number.
+I have gone as high as 16 cores (the number of physical processor cores in my laptop).
+The snakemake command will take a while, perhaps an hour or more, especially when running the pipeline for the first time.
 ```
 cd ~/local/src/mega-simple-microhap-snakeflow/
-snakemake --config run_dir=data/run001 --configfile config/Chinook/config.yaml --use-conda --cores 4
+snakemake --config run_dir=data/run001 --configfile config/Chinook/config.yaml --use-conda --cores 8
 ```

 <hr>